estebistec/django-twitter-bootstrap/README.rst

 *packaging* here.
 We can't just upgrade any of the three common components of semantic versioning, because those map to versions of Bootstrap.
 So, we'll use revisions when needed.

-E.g., suppose we have django-twitter-bootstrap 3.2.0 which packages Bootstrap 3.2.0.
+E.g., suppose we have django-bootstrap-less 3.2.0 which packages Bootstrap 3.2.0.
 If we need to enhance or fix the packaging, we release it as revised version 3.2.0-1.

 Therefore, if you're getting a packaging for the first time you could specify it as a very tight